Nick Lampson: Energy

+Iraq

 Lampson voted in favor of authorizing the use of military force against Iraq in 2002 following the 9/11 terrorist attacks.
 In a 2019 statement on Facebook, Lampson expressed regret voting for the invasion into Iraq and believed the Bush administration misled Congress.

 He voted in favor of referring a House resolution entitled "H.Res.1258 - Impeaching George W. Bush, President of the United States, of high crimes and misdemeanors" to the Judiciary Committee.

 He was one of fifteen Democrats that voted against a bill that set a time table of withdrawing troops from Iraq by December 2008.